smartcomputer-ai/agent-os/README.md

 ```

 ## Your First Agent 🤖
-To run your first agent, put an `.env` file in the project root that contains the OpenAI API key, like so:
+To run your first agent, put an `.env` file in the project root that contains an OpenAI API key.
+(It also works without an `.env` file or key if you just want to give the project a quick spin.)
 ```
 OPENAI_API_KEY=sk-myspecialkey
 ```